SilenLoc/baselOne2024/slides/slides.md

 Hurl is the right choice

 - if you prefer CLI
-- if you prefer raw text
+- if you prefer plain text
-- if you want to run api tests in local and CI
+- local simple test pipeline
+-

 ---
 Hurl is the wrong choice